vsalvino/emacs/README.md

 Emacs for Windows with Dark Mode
 ================================

-This is an experimental build of Emacs for Windows 10 (2004 and higher) and Windows 11 which follows Windows light/dark mode (titlebar and scollbars).
+This is an experimental build of Emacs for Windows 10 (1809 and higher) and Windows 11 which follows Windows light/dark mode (titlebar and scollbars).
 See the `vsalvino/darkmode-patch` branch in this repository for a diff of only the relevant changes, exluding my build scripts and README.

-Example in in Windows Dark mode and Light mode:
+Example with Windows Dark mode and Light mode:

 ![image](https://user-images.githubusercontent.com/13453401/138809142-0f4d10a4-a6f6-45ef-b068-041c12ba8b63.png)